Jasusmet/Python/01_Basic/02_operators.md

 print ('Division: ', 4 / 2) # 2.0  Division in Python gives floating number
 print('Division: ', 6 / 2) # 3.0
 print('Division: ', 7 / 2) # 3.5
 print('Division without the remainder: ', 7 // 2) # 3, gives without the floating number or without the remaining
 print ('Division without the remainder: ',7 // 3) # 2
-print('Modulus: ', 3 % 2) # 1, Gives the remainder
+print('Modulus: ', 3 % 2) # 1, gives the remainder
 print('Exponentiation: ', 2 ** 3) # 9 it means 2 * 2 * 2
 ```